-A reclusive billionaire plots to "save the world" by destroying most of mankind with a deadly pandemic.
-Only one man can stop him -- Secret Agent Charlie Sparrow, armed only with his quick wit and cunning intelligence, in his third exciting adventure.
+A reclusive billionaire plots to “save the world” by destroying most of mankind with a deadly pandemic.
+Secret Agent Charlie Sparrow, armed only with his quick wit and cunning intelligence, is assigned to find the madman…and stop him.

 An obscenely wealthy businessman, who has a strange relationship with his adult daughter, is running for President of the United States and intelligence agencies fear that he may be a Soviet puppet.
 Sound familiar?
 No, these aren't the Trumps.
 But in 1971, author Tom Ardies saw the future in a wild, political spy novel that has now become the perfect thriller for our time.

 A disgraced Royal Canadian Mountie has to stop a plot to assassinate the visiting Russian premier.

 A conman in Mexico gets ensnared by a sexy model in a scheme to uncover an ancient, anti-aging potion hidden in the Mountains.

 Charlie Sparrow must stop a reclusive billionaire's plot to "save the world" by destroying most of mankind with a deadly pandemic.
 Only one man can stop him.

 Tom Ardies is the nearest thing to Ian Fleming and Mickey Spillane that we have...Pandemic is tautly written, adequately complicated.